Genocide of Serbs in the Independent State of Croatia: Conversion to Greek Catholicism

 Alongside the Catholic Church and Islam, another religious community was officially recognised by the NDH government, namely the Greek Catholic Church.
-The majority of those converted came under the auspices of the Greek Catholic Church.
 Established in Croatia in the 17th century and full communion with Rome, this Church originated from Orthodox Serbs embracing Uniatism, which allowed them to preserve the Byzantine Rite while adopting some aspects of the Catholic doctrine.
 Over time, the identity of the converts shifted from Serbian to Croatian.
 Although in the early days of the NDH, this religious community received the same financial support as the Catholic Church, in particular for the upkeep of its religious structures, the Ustaše authorities nevertheless had a somewhat hostile view of Greek Catholic proselytism.
 However, this changed abruptly after a mass uprising of Serbs in reaction to their persecution, which led the NDH to authorise their conversion to Greek Catholicism.
 From the end of 1941 onwards, Greek Catholics were allowed to take over Orthodox churches and create new parishes, the right to convert Orthodox Serbs to Uniatism being granted by Pope Pius XII himself.
 As a result, although Uniate converts and clergy were occasionally persecuted by Ustaše commanders, the Greek Catholic Church of Croatia benefited from the repression of Serbs at least as much as the Catholic Church and supported the NDH regime in the same way.

-Conversions to Islam

-A large number of Serbs was forced to convert to Islam, mainly in the Bosanska Krajina region.